Democrats blast FCC Chair Carr's broadcast license threats over Iran war coverage

 By Scott Nover

-Read full article →Republican rebukes FCC chair’s threats to revoke broadcast licenses over Iran war
+Read full article →Trump backs FCC chair’s threat to pull licenses of news outlets over Iran war coverage

 Read full article →Democrats blast FCC Chair Carr's broadcast license threats as anti-First Amendment, 'totalitarian'